goddard-soccer/goddard-soccer.github.io/_pages/faq.md

 **A:** Look at the Goddard Sports Soccer Teams page for step by step instructions.

 **Q:** I don't have Venmo to pay league fees, can I still participate?<br>
 **A:** Yes, however, we strongly prefer league fee payments via Venmo.
-If you do not have Venmo, please email nasagoddardsoccer@gmail.com for alternative payment options.
+If you do not have Venmo, please coordinate with another league member to Venmo on your behalf, and put their name down on the sign up instead of your Venmo ID.

 **Q:** I can't make every scheduled game, can I still participate?<br>
 **A:** Yes!
 We understand that players may not be able to attend every game.
 Once placed on a team, please coordinate with the associated Team Captain to inform them of your availability.
+(Typically they'll poll each week with who is coming...)

 **Q:** Does GSL hold weekly pick-up games?<br>
 **A:** GSL only holds weekly pick-up games outside of active league seasons when daylight and weather permit.
 Weekly pickup games begin at 5PM and are held on the Main Lawn in between Buildings 1 and 3/14.
 For more information on pickup games, please join our [Teams channel](https://teams.microsoft.com/l/team/19%3ag6UYrqOstWyW6S9Q-_jaSfmMqjkvoZauibWuiVI-HcY1%40thread.tacv2/conversations?groupId=5a25d439-e73f-44bf-9232-5bc6fd755435&tenantId=7005d458-45be-48ae-8140-d43da96dd17b)!